RedHatNordicsSA/ansible-roadshow/labs/lab-7/README.md

 >If I were to give you access to XYZ, you would be able to destroy all data at the company.
 And you don't even have XYZ training.

-Ansible tower allows you to share access safely to other people via it's web GUI, a CLI client and a REST API.
+Ansible Tower allows you to share access safely to other people via it's web GUI, a CLI client and a REST API.
 Let's explore how this works.

 >First step, go unto your Ansible Tower server: https://<your-tower-server> and login with your assigned user.